 \section{Hyperparameters and Tuning}

-The hyperparameters used during offline training and online execution are described in tables \ref{tab:ld_params}--\ref{tab:minex_params}.
+The hyperparameters used during offline training and online execution are described in \cref{tab:ld_params,tab:rs_params,tab:minex_params}.
 Offline training refers to the BetaZero policy iteration steps that collect parallel MCTS data (\textit{policy evaluation}) and then retrain the network (\textit{policy improvement}).
 The online execution refers to using the BetaZero policy after offline training to evaluate its performance through online tree search.
 The main difference between these two settings is the final criteria used to select the root node action in MCTS.
 During offline training of problems with large action spaces (e.g., rock sample and mineral exploration), sampling root node actions according to the $Q$-weighted visit counts with a temperature $\tau$ ensures exploration.
 To evaluate the performance online, root node action selection takes the maximizing action of the $Q$-weighted visit counts.
 During training, we also evaluate a holdout set that uses the $\argmax$ criteria to monitor the true performance of the learned policy.

 The MCTS parameters for the mineral exploration problem were tuned using Latin hypercube sampling based on the lower-confidence bound of the returns.
 During training, the rock sample problems disabled progressive widening to expand on all actions and transition to a single belief state.
-Then for online execution, we tuned the DPW parameters as shown in figures \ref{fig:spw_sensitivity_ld10}--\ref{fig:spw_sensitivity_rs20}.
+Then for online execution, we tuned the DPW parameters as shown in \cref{fig:spw_sensitivity_ld10,fig:apw_sensitivity_ld10,fig:spw_sensitivity_rs20,fig:apw_sensitivity_rs20}.
 The problems train with a batch size of $1024$ over $80\%$ of $100{,}000$ samples from one round of data collection (${n_\text{buffer}=1)}$ using $p_\text{dropout}$ of $0.2$, $0.5$, $0.7$, respectively.
-Mineral exploration used a value function loss of MAE (otherwise MSE was used), light dark used the Adam optimizer \cite{kingma2014adam}, and the other problems used RMSProp \cite{hinton2014rmsprop} and batch norm regularization with a momentum of $0.7$.
+The neural network optimizer Adam \citep{kingma2014adam} was used in \textsc{LightDark}$(y)$ while RMSProp \citep{hinton2014rmsprop} was used in the others.
+A value function loss of MAE was used in mineral exploration (MSE otherwise), each using $n_\text{samples}=100{,}000$ during training.